 Remember, once you accept an offer, you are obligated to that position even if you get a better offer later.
 As always, you are more than welcome to stop by Engineering Career Services to talk through your options!

 Accepted a position already?
 Whether it's a post-graduation job, an internship, or a co-op position, please let us know by filling out this short Job Update Form.
-And if you've been hired as a full-time co-op student, you must stop by our office to register for the 0-credit co-op class, ENCO 098 or 099!
+And if you've been hired as a full-time co-op student, you must stop by our office (during the pandemic, you can access the co-op forms online and schedule a virtual appointment) to register for the 0-credit co-op class, ENCO 098 or 099!

 Declining an Offer